Aftaputra/Microscope-OF/README.md

 * `poetry install`
 * `poetry run build_static`

+### Pre-commit hooks

+We make use of pre-commit hooks to run code analysis before committing to the codebase.

+The simplest way to ensure this works is to install pre-commits into your global Python environment:

+* `pip3 install pre-commit`
+* `pre-commit install`

+Alternatively, you can work within the Poetry project's virtual environment where pre-commit will already be installed as a developer dependency.

 ### Node installation

 * Note, building the static interface will require a valid Node.js installation